Zipser Germans: Historical occupations

 As opposed to the Modern Age societies of Zipser Germans in present-day Romania, the societies of Zipser German in medieval contemporary Slovakia had both a rural and urban character, also revitalising urbanisation on previously existing Slavic/Slovakian towns and cities.

+Demographics

+Once, the Zipser Germans had a significant and sizeable demographic presence in Czechoslovakia and subsequently also in Slovakia, but their numbers have been constantly decreasing over the years well into the 21st century.
+Nowadays, relatively few live in Slovakia and even fewer Zipsers live in Romania as well.
+The main reason why their numbers decreased considerably after World War II is because they had been expelled, as was the case of the Sudeten Germans or other German groups from Central and Eastern Europe (Ostmitteleuropa), thereby resettling in either Austria or West Germany.

 Media

-In Slovakia, the Zipser Germans and the Carpathian Germans have their own monthly publication/newspaper which is called Karpatenblatt (the publication also has a Youtube channel).
+In Slovakia, the Zipser Germans and the Carpathian Germans have their own monthly publication/newspaper which is called Karpatenblatt (the publication also has a YouTube channel).

 Cultural and social life in Romania

 In Romania, the Zipser Germans hold a festival on yearly basis (just as other German-speaking and German-stemming ethnic minorities all across Romania) which is called Zipsertreff.
-The Zipsertreff is held in Vișeu de Sus (Oberwischau) in Maramureș and is a great celebration of the local Zipser German heritage and culture.
+The Zipsertreff is held in Vișeu de Sus (Oberwischau) in Maramureș and is an important celebration of the local Zipser German heritage and culture.